 An area chart looks like a Line graph with the region between the line and the x-axis filled in.
-The filled area emphasizes the magnitude of the quantity at each x value, not just its shape.
-Single-series area charts are essentially line charts with a visual nudge toward quantity matters; the real value of area charts is in the stacked form, where multiple series are stacked on top of each other and the total area shows the cumulative quantity.
+The filled area emphasizes the magnitude of the quantity at each x value, not its shape alone.
+Single-series area charts are line charts with a visual nudge toward quantity matters.
+Area charts pull their weight in the stacked form, where multiple series are stacked on top of each other and the total area shows the cumulative quantity.

 Image: Stacked 100% area chart, CC BY-SA 3.0